markhannon/OfficialSimHubUDPConnector/README.md

 The SimHub UDPConnector plugin is available here for free : [overtake.gg](https://www.overtake.gg/downloads/simhub-udpconnector-assetto-app-example-with-additional-datas.74471/)

 > [!NOTE]
-> The plugin is not limited to Assetto Corsa, it is agnostic the sim used, you can send data from whatever sources as long as it's simple json (key/value) sent via UDP on the port set in the plugin settings.
+> The plugin is not limited to Assetto Corsa, it is agnostic to the sim used, you can send data from whatever sources as long as it's simple json (key/value) sent via UDP on the port configured in the plugin settings.

 ### Assetto Corsa ###
 The only app you need is SimHubUDPConnector.lua, you can drag and drop the 7zip archive directly into ContentManager to install or update it.
 By default it will send [additional data](#default_data) to SimHub and enable Collisions effect and Road Rumble (with road textures) effect for ShakeIt (motors and bass shakers).
 If you need to send other data edit the file extensions/UserExtension.lua and add your code there.
 To activate the extension edit the config.ini file and uncomment the line :
 `;ext_4=UserExtension` (remove the ';')
-If you made a great addition that you want to share with others you can create your own Extension (take at the folder extensions for examples) and submit a PR.
+If you made a great addition that you want to share with others you can create your own Extension (take a look at the folder extensions for examples) and submit a PR.
 Don't forget to add your extension to the config.ini file :
 `ext_7=MyNewExtension`
 > [!NOTE]